Ladin Wikipedia

 The Ladin Wikipedia should not be confused with the Ladino Wikipedia (another name for Judaeo-Spanish Wikipedia) or the Latin Wikipedia.

 History

 The Ladin Wikipedia started as a project on Wikimedia Incubator in 2005.
-Due to the existence of many dialects of the ladin language and weak spread in standard ladin usage, it took a long time to become a definitive project of Wikipedia: about 15 years from the creation of the project and 3 years from the beginning of the participation of the institutions.
-In fact it reached its first 1000 articles on 14 November 2019, while it was still a test wiki on Wikimedia Incubator.
+Due to the existence of many dialects of the Ladin language and a weak spread in the usage of standard Ladin, it took a long time to become a definitive project of Wikipedia: about 15 years from the creation of the project and 3 years from the beginning of the participation of the institutions.
+It reached its first 1000 articles on 14 November 2019, while it was still a test wiki on Wikimedia Incubator.

 Features

-The articles can be written in standard ladin (Ladin Dolomitan) or in one of the five different dialects: Gherdëina, Badiot, Fascian, Fodom, Anpezan (the latter two are almost never used).
+The articles can be written in standard Ladin (Ladin Dolomitan) or in one of the five different dialects: Gherdëina, Badiot, Fascian, Fodom, Anpezan (the latter two are almost never used).

-Because of linguistical reasons, it is closely related to Romansh Wikipedia and Friulian Wikipedia.

-The Ladin Wikipedia has one of the highest article per speaker ratios with over three articles for each native speaker.
+The Ladin Wikipedia has one of the highest article per speaker ratios with around five articles for each native speaker.